bcinarli/help-desk-sample/README.md

 For _SPA_'s page data, static Rest API is used in [app/rest-data]().
 In real life applications, the system can easily change to support a real Rest API server.

 For the working style of backoffice, the _Live Chat_ application assumes, single agent is present and can talk with multiple clients simultaneously.
 However, a client only talk with this agent.
 Also chat sessions always start by client.

+As a CI/CD sample, _Live Chat_'s the separate repository at [https://github.com/bcinarli/backoffice-chat]() integrated to Heroku, and automatically deploys the application when changes pushed the master branch and successfully passed the tests.